 The Board and Donor Relations team is located on the 3rd Floor of Harker Hall.
 They can be reached at 217.333.1738 or firstname.lastname@example.org.

-The annual giving department is essential for expanding/growing the UI donor base and retaining donors to cultivate for leadership annual giving and major/principal gifts.
-Annual giving manages call centers in Champaign and Chicago, where over 150 student callers reach out to prospects on behalf of all three universities.
-In addition, the department works closely with central annual giving offices at each University and with units throughout to schedule approximately 3,000 solicitation and communication efforts each year.
+The engagement department is essential for coordinating communication with constituents, expanding/growing the UI donor base and retaining donors to cultivate for leadership annual giving and major/principal gifts.
+The department manages engagement centers in Champaign and Chicago, where over 100 student representatives reach out to constituents on behalf of all three universities.
+In addition, the department works closely with central engagement and annual giving offices at each University and with units throughout to schedule approximately 4,000 solicitation and communication marketing efforts each year.

 Marketing and Communications